RAF Brawdy: Naval Facility Brawdy

 In 1974 Naval Facility Brawdy was established adjacent to Royal Air Force Station Brawdy as the terminus of new Sound Surveillance System (SOSUS) arrays covering the eastern Atlantic.
 After commissioning on 5 April 1974 NAVFAC Brawdy became the first "super NAVFAC" with some four hundred U.S. and United Kingdom military and civilian personnel assigned.
 In 1985 a new type of fixed surveillance system, the Fixed Distributed System (FDS), test array was terminated at the facility.
 The facility was decommissioned 1 October 1995 after its arrays had been "remoted" and its equipment moved to the Joint Maritime Facility, St Mawgan, Cornwall.

 Cawdor Barracks

 Brawdy was transferred to the British Army in 1995 and became Cawdor Barracks, the army's main electronic warfare base.
 The name originated from the local Earls of Cawdor (who owned the Stackpole Estate).

+Royal Air Force Operational History

+Tactical Weapons Unit

+On the 4 September 1974 No. 229 Operational Conversion Unit RAF relocated from RAF Chivenor.
+The unit was renamed No. 1 Tactical Weapons Unit RAF (1 TWU).
+It was tasked with training pilots in air combat, air to ground attack and tactical low flying.
+The unit was initially made up of Nos.
+63, 79 and 234 Squadron RAF.

+No. 79 Squadron RAF was equipped with Hawker Hunter FGA.9, FR.10 and T.7, a transonic British jet-powered fighter aircraft, along with Gloster Meteor T.7 and T.8 aircraft.
+The Meteor aircraft were used for target towing, while the Hunter FGA.9 and FR.10 were used to train in Air-to-ground weaponry, including bombs, machine guns, autocannons, air-to-surface missiles and rockets, as well as tactical low level flying.
+The squadron was also equipped with BAC Jet Provost aircraft for pilot refresher training.

+No. 63 Squadron RAF and No. 234 Squadron RAF both operated Hawker Hunter F.6 and T.7 aircraft.
+These were used to train air-to-air gunnery, using other Hunter or Meteor aircraft to simulate air combat.

+Pilots would graduate from the Flying School at RAF Valley to the Tactical Weapons Unit at Brawdy and upon graduating from the TWU classes, the pilots would be posted to an operational conversion unit (OCU) for either Blackburn Buccaneer, Hawker Siddeley Harrier, McDonnell Douglas Phantom or Panavia Tornado aircraft.